 Research Fellow, Johannes Gutenberg-Universität Mainz/Germersheim

 After working as an editor and a literary agent parallel to attaining a Bachelors and Masters degree in Comparative Literatures at Freie Universität Berlin (final thesis on narrative personality in Jean Amérys autobiographical writing) and Humboldt-Universität zu Berlin (final thesis on fairies and elves in the works of Shakespeare and Tolkien), Dr Dana Steglich worked two years as an academic associate for the English Studies department at Humboldt-Universität zu Berlin and three years as a research fellow in the graduate college Gegenwart/Literatur at Rheinische Friedrich-Wilhelms-Universität Bonn.
-Her dissertation on the concept of escapism and the works of Anglo-Irish writer Lord Dunsany (1878-1957) will be published in early 2022.
+Her dissertation on the concept of escapism and the works of Anglo-Irish writer Lord Dunsany (1878-1957) was published in early 2022.

 Cillian Ó Fathaigh